PermanentOrg/devenv/README.md

    `web-app/dist`.
 See the [web-app](https://github.com/PermanentOrg/web-app)
    repo for more information.

-8. Run the following command to bring a development environment for the first time, or to start up a halted VM.
+8. Return to `devenv` and run the following command to bring a development environment for the first time, or to start up a halted VM.
 ```
+cd ../devenv
 source .env && vagrant up
 ```